color-js/color.js/docs/color-difference.md

 Notice that even though `color3` and `color4` are far closer than `color1` and `color2`, their sRGB Euclidean distance is slightly larger!

-Euclidean distance *can* be very useful in calculating color difference, as long as the measurement is done in a perceptually uniform color space, such as Lab or Jzazbz:
+Euclidean distance *can* be very useful in calculating color difference, as long as the measurement is done in a perceptually uniform color space, such as Lab, ICtCp or Jzazbz:

 ```js
 let color1 = new Color("hsl(30, 100%, 50%)");